ddrrnn123/ddrrnn123.github.io/_news/announcement_20.md

 related_posts: false
 ---

-Mr. Deng is serving as executive committee at `MICCAI 2024 KPIs Challenge`.
+Mr. Deng is serving as the executive committee at `MICCAI 2024 KPIs Challenge`.